-While we have been unable to meet in person due to social distancing measures, we’ve continued to sing together through our Isolation Creation series.
+While we were unable to meet in person due to social-distancing measures, we continued to sing together through our Isolation Creation series.

 While we weren’t able to meet under lockdown conditions, we decided to make a second Isolation Creation video with our friend, the fantastic trumpeter Matilda Lloyd, with whom we collaborated last spring.